Akasaka Estate: Akishino Residence

 The Akishino Residence (秋篠宮邸, Akishinomiyatei) is located on the south-eastern side of the estate.
 The residential complex is an aggregation of several former imperial residences and buildings renovated over the years: the Chichibu Residence first built in 1972, a housing for dry nurses of the Ministry of the Imperial Household built in 1931 (where Kazuko Takatsukasa, daughter of Emperor Showa lived from 1968 to 1989) and an expansion built in 2000, further expanded for the birth of Hisahito.
-Prince Akishino moved in 1990.
+Prince Akishino moved into the building in 1990.

-Since 2019, the complex is being refurbished and renovated, works will last until 2022.
+From 2019, the complex was being refurbished and renovated; works lasted until 2022.
 The family lives a few meters to the East in a temporary palace built on purpose, called Gokagusho (御仮寓所).

-Currently Prince Akishino, his consort Kiko, their two daughters Princess Kako and Princess Mako, and their son Prince Hisahito live in this residence.
+Crown Prince Akishino, his consort Kiko, their younger daughter Princess Kako, and their son Prince Hisahito live in this residence.

-East Residence of Mikasa
+East Mikasa Residence

-The East Mikasa Residence (三笠宮東邸, Misakanomiya-Totei) is located southwest of the Akishino residence.
+The East Mikasa Residence (三笠宮東邸, Misakanomiya-Totei) is located southwest of the Akishino Residence.
 This 2 floor building was achieved in 1982 as a residence for late Prince Tomohito, who died in 2012.
 This 2 floor building has 15 rooms, not taking into account the handmaid dependencies.
-At the time of the Prince's death, Princess Nobuko was living separately from her consort since 2009, leaving the residence to their two daughters, princess Akiko and princess Yoko.
-When the prince died, the Mikasa imperial lineage was merged and the building renamed East residence of Mikasa.
+At the time of the Prince's death, Princess Nobuko was living separately from her husband since 2009, leaving the residence to their two daughters, Princess Akiko and Princess Yoko.
+When the prince died, the Mikasa imperial lineage was merged and the building was renamed the East Mikasa Residence.